enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     idea.
 The value (a float) indicates the ratio of the gravitational cell width to the baryon cell width.
 [Ignored in current version].
     Default: 1
-``ComputePotential`` (external)
+``PotentialIterations`` (external)
-    This flag (1 -on, 0 - off) indicates if the gravitational potential is to be computed on the mesh.
-This is necessary if the energy conservation is to be computed. [not tested] Default: 0 ``PotentialIterations`` (external)
     Number of iterations to solve the potential on the subgrids.
 Values less than 4 sometimes will result in slight overdensities on grid